 The program uses a four step approach in which the children spell the word depicted on the card with a moveable alphabet, a process that involves encoding or using the phonetic principle introduced to make a word.
-In the next step the child lays out all of the cards and matches the label cards, thereby decoding the phonetic information.
+In the next step, the child lays out all of the cards and matches the label cards, thereby decoding the phonetic information.
 Additional practice in decoding involves writing the words and reading words that follow the same phonetic principle in a booklet.

-Red- basic three letter phonetic words isolating each short vowel sound
+- Red- basic three-letter phonetic words isolating each short vowel sound

-Orange- blends grouped with common letters to make beginning blends, ending blends, then both.
+- Orange- blends grouped with common letters to make beginning blends, ending blends, then both.

-Yellow- consonant digraphs like sh, ch, th, tch
+- Yellow- consonant digraphs like sh, ch, th, tch

-Green- endings with –ng and –nk
+- Green- endings with –ng and –nk

-Aqua- silent e rule as applied to each vowel
+- Aqua- silent e rule as applied to each vowel

-Blue- different phonograms used to make each long vowel sounds
+- Blue- different phonograms used to make each long vowel sounds

-Purple- various dipthongs such as r-controlled, oy, ow, aw
+- Purple- various dipthongs such as r-controlled, oy, ow, aw

-Pink- silent letters
+- Pink- silent letters

-Gold- less common rules such as soft consonants
+- Gold- less common rules such as soft consonants

-•photographic illustrations for each word in the series
+- Photographic illustrations for each word in the series

-•labels for each word in the series and masters for writing practice for each card set
+- Labels for each word in the series

-•phonogram booklets of the phonetic elements
+- Tyvek Phonogram booklets of the phonetic elements in each drawer

-•teachers guide and student tracking sheet
+- Teacher's guide and student tracking sheet